 (b) The commission shall determine the cost recovery mechanism for a demand-side management program when the demand-side management program is submitted for commission approval.

-(c) The determination of a cost recovery mechanism for a demand-side management program under this section shall not constitute approval of a specific dollar amount, and the reasonableness or prudence of a revenue requirement for cost recovery may be debated in a future proceeding before the commission.

-(d) A utility proposing a load building or load retention program must quantify and document by program specific analysis, the net benefit to the utility’s customers, and justify nonparticipant ratepayer funding for the program.
+(c) A utility proposing a load building or load retention program must quantify and document by program specific analysis, the net benefit to the utility’s customers, and justify nonparticipant ratepayer funding for the program.

-(e) Cost recovery of a demand-side management program under this section shall continue as determined by the commission provided that the utility maintains satisfactory implementation and completion of DSM program measurement and evaluation activities as specified in section 4 of this rule.
+(d) Cost recovery of a demand-side management program under this section shall continue as determined by the commission provided that the utility maintains satisfactory EM&V activities as specified in section 4 of this rule.

-(f) In order to ensure that DSM program benefits and costs are allocated between utility shareholders, participants, and nonparticipants in a fair and economical way, the utility must show the commission when a DSM program is reviewed that an incentive paid by the utility to the customer for participating in a DSM program when combined with the reduction in the participant’s utility bills:
+(e) In order to ensure that DSM program benefits and costs are allocated between utility shareholders, participants, and nonparticipants in a fair and economical way, the utility must show the commission when a DSM program is reviewed that an incentive paid by the utility to the customer for participating in a DSM program when combined with the reduction in the participant’s utility bills:

 (1) reflects the net benefit of the DSM program to the utility and all customers; and